andrewSC/blog/source/_posts/2014-03-30-arch-linux.markdown

 24. Congratulations!
 You now have a setup that will on default boot to OS X but if you want to boot into Arch all you need to do is hold down `⌥ option key` and select the EFI BOOT option!

+__EDIT:__ One of the things you may want to do is setup systemd so it updates the kernel images on the EFI partition automatically.
+I won't go into too much detail on this because the wiki does a pretty good job but definitely take a moment to checkout [https://wiki.archlinux.org/index.php/EFISTUB#Using_systemd](https://wiki.archlinux.org/index.php/EFISTUB#Using_systemd)

 Here's the collection of sources I used while working this out: